Saugat-Pandey/k-9/docs/compaction.md

 - **Parsing entries** parse_entry is used to determine how many bytes belong to a single entry.
 This avoids relying on fixed-size assumptions and guarantees correctness even for variable-length values.

 - **Error handling**
-    - Corrupted entries are mapped to KvError::Corrupted.
+    - Corrupted entries are mapped to `KvError::Corrupted`.
-    - Unexpected truncation results in KvError::UnexpectedEof.
+    - Unexpected truncation results in `KvError::UnexpectedEof`.
 This ensures that compaction never silently produces an inconsistent store.

 - **Atomic replacement** The old data and index are only replaced after the new versions are fully constructed, preserving consistency.